Alekearl/Cinema-project/README.md

 #### Cinema

-Project created with using of SOLID principles, also were applied N-tier architecture layers: layer  DB, layer  DAO, layer  Service, Controllers. <br>
+Project created with using of SOLID principles, also was applied N-tier architecture layers: layer  DB, layer  DAO, layer  Service, Controllers. <br>
 Added authorization and authentication.

-Users can have roles roles and make some actions: <br>
+Users can have roles and make some actions: <br>

 #### User role: <br>
 - Add sessions to shopping cart